JsCommunity/hashy/README.md

-The main missing feature is the `needRehash()` function: cryptography is a fast-moving science and algorithms can quickly become obsolete or their parameters needs to be adjusted to compansate the performance increase of recent computers (e.g. [bcrypt cost factor](http://phpmaster.com/why-you-should-use-bcrypt-to-hash-stored-passwords/)).
+The main missing feature is the `needRehash()` function: cryptography is a fast-moving science and algorithms can quickly become obsolete or their parameters needs to be adjusted to compensate the performance increase of recent computers (e.g. [bcrypt cost factor](http://phpmaster.com/why-you-should-use-bcrypt-to-hash-stored-passwords/)).

+This is exactly what this function is for: checking whether a hash uses the correct algorithm (and options) to see if we need to compute a new hash for this password.

+## How to use it?

+Just take a look at [the available example](https://github.com/julien-f/nodejs-password-hash/blob/master/examples/basic.js).

 ## License